An Interdisciplinary Journal Dedicated to the Philosophical Aspects of Environmental Problems

 Allen A. Thompson, Editor in Chief

 Environmental Ethics publishes articles, reviews and discussions exploring the philosophical aspects of environmental problems.
-Since 1979 it has provided a forum for diverse interests and attitudes that seeks to bring together the nonprofessional environmental philosophy tradition with the professional interest in the subject.
-This peer-reviewed journal is produced quarterly by the Center for Environmental Philosophy at the University of North Texas.
+Since 1979 it has provided a peer-reviewed forum for diverse interests and attitudes, bringing together the nonprofessional environmental philosophy tradition with the professional interest in the subject.
+It is published by the Center for Environmental Philosophy at the University of North Texas.

-"Interest in environmental philosophy is growing: college courses are being offered and books published on the subject.
-In documenting this philosophic approach, Environmental Ethics gives careful readers new ways to consider and understand environmental issues." --The Bear Essential
+"Interest in environmental philosophy is growing ....
+In documenting this philosophic approach, Environmental Ethics gives careful readers new ways to understand environmental issues." — The Bear Essential

-· ISSN 0163-4275 (print) · Single issues available from the Center for Environmental Philosophy ·
+· ISSN 0163-4275 (print) · Quarterly · Single issues available from the Center for Environmental Philosophy ·

 · ISSN 2153-7895 (online) · Online access includes volume 1 (1979) to present ·

 For more information contact us by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail [email protected].